JereKuusela/valheim-upgrade_world/README.md

 Filtering options in the config:

-- Safe zone items: List of items used for the automatic player base detection.
+- Safe zone items: List of items placed by players that are used for the automatic player base detection.
 By default includes structures that have the player base effect.
+- Safe zone objects: List of items that are used for the automatic player base detection.
+By default includes the tombstone.
 - How many adjacent zones are included in the safe zone: Size of the player base protection.
 Default value 1 means 3x3 zones per player base structure to ensure proper coverage.
 Value -1 can be used to disable the player base detection.

 Other settings are: